0xffiber/ffaust/README.md

 The tool is under active development:

 - [ ] Support IP ranges for source IP
-- [ ] Option to read config from stdin, resolve for hostnames
+- [ ] Option to read config from stdin